aymanboufarhi/DAPP-Ethereum-SocialMedia/README.md

 # SocialMedia-DAPP-Ethereum
 Ethereum-based DAPP utilizing smart contracts for decentralized user engagement

 MiniTwitter is a decentralized application (DAPP) built on the Ethereum blockchain.
 It allows users to interact with a social media-like platform in a fully decentralized and secure way.
 Users can create, edit, like, and dislike posts while leveraging the transparency and immutability of blockchain technology.
-This project is a simple example designed to help discover the decentralized application (dApp) field.
+This project is a simple example designed to help discover the decentralized application (DAPP) field.

 ## Overview
 **First Page**: Connection to the wallet